smrchy/redis-tagging/README.md

 # redis-tagging

+## ATTENTION: This branch is currently under development for use via npm.
+Use the `old-without-npm` branch until then.

 ## A fast and simple tagging library.

 Based on [Redis](http://redis.io/) and [NodeJS](http://nodejs.org).
-Useful for easy tagging of (sorted) items in external databases like mySQL.
+Useful for easy tagging of (sorted) items in external databases.

 ### Features